yaroslav-gwit/PyVM-Bhyve/README.md

 ### Production deployment would look something like this:
 #### 1. Prepare a machine that will control your fleet of nodes.
 This will be an Ansible "controller" machine.
 It might be your personal laptop, or a VM somewhere remote, just keep in mind: it will hold all of your ZFS encryption keys.
-If you lose it - game over, your data is gone
+If you lose it - game over, your data is gone.
 #### 2. Encrypt inventory file.
 This is self explanatory - use Ansible Vault to keep your inventory file safe, because it has all of your encryption keys in it.
 #### 3. Distribute your SSH keys and start deploying!